GoogleCloudPlatform/cloud-code-intellij/kubernetes/docs/existing-k8s-projects.md

-# Setup existing Kubernetes projects with the plugin
+# Set up existing Kubernetes projects with the plugin

 You can open any existing project already configured with Kubernetes manifests and a Dockerfile (or [Jib](https://github.com/GoogleContainerTools/jib)), and use it with the plugin.
 The only additional bit of configuration is a Skaffold YAML file that you can create from a provided template.
 Here is a quick tutorial:
 * Create new file named `skaffold.yaml` in the root directory of your project (right-click -> `New` -> `File`).